omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 Not sure a person can get an EV certificate.

+# Signing files

-Once the certificate is installed, you can sign the file with SignTool from Windows SDK.
+Once the certificate is installed on the computer, you can sign the file with SignTool from Windows SDK.

 The command looks like this:

 SignTool sign /n "SomeCompany Ltd" /t "https://timestamp.comodoca.com" /fd SHA256 "path\filename.exe"